 Kitchen Social has a reporting structure in place with each supporter of the programme.

-Amount Heading Description £100,000 Food provision This will help provide a healthy meal to children and young people over 20 days of school holidays.
+Amount Heading Description £20,000 Food provision This provide 6500 healthy meals to 1300 children & young people during school holidays for 1 year

 Kitchen Social is a London-wide project, currently working in 24 boroughs.

 Kitchen Social will appeal to a wide age range however some hubs may choose to focus on specific groups.
 Indeed, we anticipate that the majority of the service will be used by children aged under 16 years old but the programme overall will cater for young people up to the age of 18.